In order for you to be admitted you need to have a qualifying Bachelor’s degree or another qualifying degree at the same level.

 - Applicants with a professional Bachelor’s degree in Food Analysis or Food Safety from the Technical University of Denmark.

 - Applicants with a Bachelor’s degree in Food Science from the University of Copenhagen.

-- Applicants with a Bachelor’s degree within the field of science.
+- Applicants with a Bachelor’s degree within the field of natural science or related areas.

 - Other applicants.